 - 1. Seed basic input in agriculture - 2.
-Importance and characteristic of quality seed - 3.
+Importanceand characteristicof quality seed - 3.
 Different types of cultivars and their maintenance - 4.
 Difference between seed and grain, seed production and crop production - 5.
-Varietal deterioration their maintenance- factors responsible for deterioration - 6.
+Varietal deterioration their maintenance factors responsible for deterioration - 6.
 Maintenance of genetic purity in seed production - 7.
 Pollination and reproduction techniques and their modifications in relation to hybrid seed production - 8.
-Principles of hybrid seed production- isolation distance-synchronization of flowering, rogueing etc. - 9.
+Principles of hybrid seed production isolation distancesynchronization flowering, rogueing etc. - 9.
 Seed multiplication ratios and seed replacement rate - 10.
 Agronomy of seed production- agro-climatic requirements and their influence on quality seed production - 11.
-Generation system of seed multiplication- maintenance of nucleus and breeder seed - 12.
-Floral structure, breeding and pollination mechanism in cross-pollinated cereals and millets. - 13.
-Methods and techniques of quality seed production in cross-pollinated crop -Rice - 14.
-Methods and techniques of quality seed production in cross-pollinated crop -Maize - 15.
+Generation system of seed multiplication maintenance of nucleus and breeder seed - 12.
+Floral structure, breeding and pollination mechanism in crosspollinated cereals and millets. - 13.
+Methods and techniques of quality seed production in crosspollinatedcrop-Rice - 14.
+Methods and techniques of quality seed production in crosspollinatedcrop-Maize - 15.
 Methods and techniques of quality seed production in -Sorghum - 16.
 Methods and techniques of quality seed production in-Bajra. - 17.
 Mid semester examination - 18.
 Methods and techniques of quality seed production in pigeonpea. - 19.
-Methods and techniques of quality seed production in Chickpea - 20.
-Methods and techniques of quality seed production in greengram - 21.
+Methods and techniques of quality seed production in Chickpea

+- 20. Methods and techniques of quality seed production in greengram - 21.
 Methods and techniques of quality seed production in blackgram - 22.
 Methods and techniques of quality seed production in soyabean. - 23.
 Methods and techniques of quality seed production in cowpea - 24.
-Floral structure, breeding and pollination mechanism in Oilseeds. - 25.
+Floral structure, breedingand pollinationmechanismin Oilseeds. - 25.
 Methods and techniques of quality seed production in groundnut. - 26.
 Methods and techniques of quality seed production in castor. - 27.
 Methods and techniques of quality seed production in sunflower - 28.
-Methods and techniques of quality seed production in sesame - 29.
+Methods and techniquesof quality seed production in sesame - 29.
 Methods and techniques of quality seed production in cotton. - 30.
 Methods and techniques of quality seed production in Sugarcane. - 31.
 Seed quality control system and organizations - 32.
-Genetic purity testing-GOT - 33.
+Genetic purity testing GOT - 33.
 Seed village concept - 34.
-Seed production agencies, seed industry and customs in India

-- 1.& 2.
-Identification of seed structure of agricultural crops - 3.
-Visit to seed production unit - 4.
-Hybrid seed production techniques in agricultural crops - Planting design and identification of rogues and off types in varieties and hybrids of agricultural crops - 6.
-Study of supplementary pollination and pollen management techniques in agricultural crops. - 7.
-Identification of physiological maturity for agricultural crops - 8.
-Influence of grading techniques on seed quality characters.

-- 9. Planning seed production for different classes of seeds in varieties of agricultural crops - 10.
-Planning seed production for different classes of seeds in varieties of horticultural crops - 11.
-Visit to seed production field and processing unit - 12.
-Visit to private seed industry - 13.
-Seed enhancement techniques - 14.
-Detasseling in maize - 15.
-Identification of rogues and pollen shedders - 16.
-Gametocide application for hybrid seed production - 17.
-Practical Examination.
+Seed productionagencies, seed industry and customs in India Practical Schedule - 1.
+Identification of seed structure of agricultural crops - 2.
+Visit to seed production unit - 3.
+Hybrid seed production techniquesin agricultural crops - 4.
+Planting design and identification of rogues and off types in varieties and hybrids of agricultural crops - 5.
+Study of supplementary pollination and pollen management techniques in agricultural crops. - 6.
+Identification of physiological maturity for agricultural crops - 7.
+Influence of grading techniques on seed quality characters. - 8.
+Planning seed production for different classes of seeds in varieties of agricultural crops - 9.
+Planning seed production for different classes of seeds in varieties of horticultural crops - 10.
+Visit to seed production field - 11.
+Visit to seed processingunit - 12.
+Visit to packaging unit - 13.
+Visit to private seed industry - 14.
+Seed enhancement techniques - 15.
+Detasselingin maize - 16.
+Identification of rogues and pollen shedders - 17.
+Gametocideapplication for hybrid seed production

-- 1. To really understand the basic principles of seed production in varieties and hybrids - 2.
-To know the concept of and methods of hybrid seed production - 3.
-To understand the importance of field standards and seed standards in quality seed production
+CO1-To really understand the basic principles of seed production in varieties and hybrids

+CO2-To know the concept of and methods of hybrid seed production

+CO3-To understand the importance of field standards and seed standards in quality seed production

 PO 1 PO 2 PO 3 PO 4 PO 5

-CO 1 1 2
+CO 1 - 3 - - -

-CO 2 2 2
+CO 2 - 2 - - -

-CO 3 2 1
+CO 3 - - - 3 1

-Agarwal, R.L.
+- 1. Agarwal, R.L.
 1997.
 Seed Technology.
 2nd Ed.
-Oxford & IBH, New Delhi.
+Oxford & IBH, New Delhi. - 2.
 Desai, B.B., Katecha, P.M. & Salunke, D.K.1997.
-Seed Hand Book: Biology, Production, Processing and Storage.
+Seed Hand Book: Biology,

+Production, Processing and Storage.
 Marcel Dekker, New York.

-Kelly, A.F.
+- 3. Kelly, A.F.
 1988.
 Seed Production of Agricultural Crops.
-John Wiley, New York.
+John Wiley, New York. - 4.
 McDonald, M.B. & Copeland, L.O.
 1997.
 Seed Production: Principles and Practices.
-Chapman & Hall, New York.
+Chapman & Hall, New York. - 5.
 Singhal, N.C.
 2003.
 Hybrid Seed Production in Field Crops.
 Kalyani Publishers, New Delhi.